 - Only effective in small areas.

 If your home is humid, the most effective way to get rid of the dampness is by using a dehumidifier.
-Dehumidifiers are devices that consist of a small fan, compressor, coils and refrigerant.
+Dehumidifiers consist of a small fan, compressor, coils, and refrigerant.
 They draw air through the fan and then extract moisture by cooling and reheating the air.

-The extracted moisture is then collected in a bucket or drained through a hose.
-Dehumidifiers come in a range of sizes and types — refrigerant (explained above) is the most common.
-However, desiccant dehumidifiers are also popular and effective options.
+The extracted moisture is collected in a bucket or drained through a hose.
+Dehumidifiers come in various sizes and types — refrigerant (explained above) is the most common.
+However, desiccant dehumidifiers, like the Ivation Desiccant, are also popular and effective options.

-Unlike the natural methods we mentioned above, dehumidifiers will need to be plugged into an outlet.
+Unlike the natural methods we mentioned above, dehumidifiers must be plugged into an outlet.
 In addition, they can cover large areas and even a whole house depending on their capacity.

 - Effective in bigger rooms and areas.